KabalMcBlade/Ion/README.md

 * Press R to auto rotate the model
 * Press B to toggle a fancy bounding box
 * Press A and S to increase or decrease the scale respectively

+Pressing the key L, you can change the control from the model to the light In this case, toggling the L key you will have:
+* Hold left mouse button in order to rotate the light
+* Hold right mouse button in order to change the direction of the light from right or left and up or down
+* Use the mouse wheel in order to change the direction of the light in forward

 To Debug PBR (this works just with the 7th test for now because is the only one using the PBR shader) You need to have defined ION_PBR_DEBUG (by default is defined)